andreafalzetti/andreafalzetti.github.io/_posts/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 header-img: "img/post-bg-01.jpg"
 ---

-In this post I want to help you creating your *first Slack application with Node.js*.
+In this post I want to help you creating a *simple Slack bot with Node.js*.

-Slack has created two different integrations methods, Incoming/Outcoming Webhooks and Bot Users.
+Slack has created two different integrations methods, **Incoming/Outcoming Webhooks** and **Bot Users**.
 If you are interested in the latter case, please read my article about _Creating a Slack User Bot_.

-In this article, we are going to integrate the Slack Incoming Webhooks which allows you to send data into Slack in real-time.
+In this article, we are going to integrate the Slack Incoming Webhooks which allows you to **send data into Slack** in real-time.

-The application created for this example has to read a calendar and send the daily events to a Slack channel.
+The application created in this example reads the events from a calendar and sends the daily events to a Slack channel.
 At [Activate Media](http://activate.co.uk){:target="_blank"} we use this bot everyday.
 Check out [The Activate bot story](https://medium.com/@activatemedia/the-activate-bot-story-cecfc4764292){:target="_blank"} for more informations.

 ![slack-plannerbot-example]({{site.url}}/img/slack-plannerbot-example.jpg)

 ## Step 1: Install Node.js ##

 If you have Node installed on your machine, you can skip this step.
-If now, follow the link based on your operating system:
+If not, follow the link based on your operating system:

 * [OS X](https://nodejs.org/en/download/package-manager/#osx){:target="_blank"}
 * [Linux](https://nodejs.org/en/download/package-manager/){:target="_blank"}